Reducing Predictive Feature Suppression in Resource-Constrained Contrastive Image-Caption Retrieval: Results

-As argued in Section \ref{sec:auto}, decoding the caption in the input space will probably not result in a reduction of shortcuts due to overfitting of the learned language model.
-To empirically show this, we also implemented a decoder (\ac{ITD}) that decodes tokens of the input caption to reduce shortcut features.
-Based on row 1.2, 2.1.2 and 2.2.2 in Table~\ref{tab:recall} we conclude that implementing \ac{ITD} as a dual loss does not result in improved recall@k scores, for most values of k.
-Surprisingly, when we implement \ac{ITD} as an optimization constraint (with $\eta=6$, other values of $\eta$ do not yield improvements) the evaluation scores are even lower (row 1.3, 2.1.3 and 2.2.3) than when implemented as a dual loss.
-We conclude that: \begin{enumerate*} \item \ac{ITD} does not prevent shortcut feature representations for \ac{ICR}, and \item implementing \ac{ITD} as an optimization constraint even hurts performance. \end{enumerate*}
+As argued in Section \ref{sec:auto}, decoding the caption in the input space will probably not result in a reduction of predictive feature suppression due to overfitting of the learned language model.
+To empirically show this, we also implemented a decoder that decodes tokens of the input caption (\ac{ITD}) to reduce predictive feature suppression (see Section \ref{sec4:itd} for details).
+Based on row 1.2, 2.1.2, and 2.2.2 in Table~\ref{tab:recall}, we conclude that implementing \ac{ITD} as a dual loss does not result in improved recall@$k$ scores, for most values of $k$, compared to the contrastive baseline.
+Surprisingly, when we implement \ac{ITD} as an optimization constraint (with $\eta=4$ for \ac{F30k} and $\eta=6$ for \ac{COCO}, other values of $\eta$ do not yield improvements) the evaluation scores are even lower (row 1.3, 2.1.3 and 2.2.3) than when implemented as a dual loss.
+We conclude that: \begin{enumerate*}[label=(\roman*)] \item \ac{ITD} does not reduce predictive feature suppression for \ac{ICR}, and \item implementing \ac{ITD} as an optimization constraint even hurts performance. \end{enumerate*}